forensic-architecture/mtriage/docs/tutorial/3/README.md

 retrieves a 'meta.json' file regarding the video's provenance and other meta information.

+NOTE: This step currently doesn't work, and, until we get a better Docker image up, you'll need to use a workaround.
+The installation as-is uses an old version of youtube-dl and cannot properly fetch videos.
+To fix this, you need to:

+1. Run ``./mtriage dev`` to open a shell in the terminal
+2. Run ``pip3 install yt-dlp``.
+It may give you an error message, but it's likely this is okay.
+3. Check that yt-dlp has installed correctly.
+Run ``pip3 show yt-dlp`` and you should see a version installed.
+(Also okay if this command fails).
+4. Run ``python3 src/run.py --yaml docs/tutorial/3/3a.yaml`` which should work properly.

 # 3b.
 Image classification with KerasPretrained

 Let's now classify the frames in the videos that we've downloaded using image